,

 “Are you ready to build and nurture an entirely new department?”

-The True Cost of Building a New Department
+Evaluating Departmental Expansion and Building a New Department

-The Financial Burden of Unclear Direction
+The Financial Risk of Unclear Operating Direction

 Impact on Other Departments and Business Systems